nodeshift/nodeshift/README.md

 ### Commands & Goals

-By default, if you run just `nodeshift`, it will run the `deploy` goal, which runs everything.
+By default, if you run just `nodeshift`, it will run the `deploy` goal, which is a shortcut for running `resource`, `build` and `apply-resource`.

 **resource** - will parse and create the application resources files on disk

-**apply-resource** - does the resource goal and will also push that to your running cluster
+**apply-resource** - does the resource goal and then deploys the resources to your running cluster

-**build** - archives the code, creates build config and imagestream and pushes the binary to the cluster
+**build** - archives the code, creates a build config and imagestream and pushes the binary to the cluster

-**deploy** - does everything, the archiving of code and everything that apply-resource does
+**deploy** -  a shortcut for running `resource`, `build` and `apply-resource`

-**undeploy** - removes things that were deployed with the apply-resource command
+**undeploy** - removes resources that were deployed with the apply-resource command

-### .Nodeshift Directory
+### `.nodeshift` Directory

-The `.nodeshift` directory is responsible for holding your resource fragements.
-These are `.yml` files that describe you service, deployments, routes, etc.
+The `.nodeshift` directory contains your resource fragements.
+These are `.yml` files that describe your services, deployments, routes, etc.  By default, nodeshift will create a `Service` and `DeploymentConfig` if none are provided.
+A `Route` resource fragment should be provided if you want to expose your application to the outside world.

 ### Resource Fragments

-OpenShift resource fragments are user provided YAML files that can be enriched with metadata, labels and more by nodeshift.
+OpenShift resource fragments are user provided YAML files which describe and enhance your deployed resources.
+They are enriched with metadata, labels and more by nodeshift.

 Each resource gets its own file, which contains some skeleton of a resource description.
 Nodeshift will enrich it and then combine all the resources into a single openshift.yml and openshift.json(located in ./tmp/nodeshift/resource/).

-The resource objects `Kind`, if not given, will be extracted from the filename.
+The resource object's `Kind`, if not given, will be extracted from the filename.

 ### Enrichers